nicolefinnie/DarkEllie/README.md

 ### Troubleshooting

 - The weight files from [Darknet](https://pjreddie.com/darknet/yolo/) may change their format and that may cause the tool to fail.
-Try to change the `self.WEIGHTS_HEADER_OFFSET` in the class `weights_walker` in `loader.py` to the disprepancy of the expected file size and the system reported file size.
+Try to change the `self.WEIGHTS_HEADER_OFFSET` in the class `weights_walker` in `loader.py` to the discrepancy of the expected file size and the system reported file size.